seilanhiep/data/kh/source_data/international_rice_research_institute/rice_ecosystem_map/rice_ecosystem_map_metadata.md

 Description

-This vector dataset provides the locations of rice ecosystem types in Cambodia, as provided by the International Rice Research Institute's (IRRI) Cambodia-IRRI Rice Project.
+This vector dataset provides the locations of rice ecosystem types in Cambodia, as given by the International Rice Research Institute's (IRRI) Cambodia-IRRI Rice Project.
 Four different ecosystems are given:

 * Rainfed upland rice
 * Recession rice
 * Deep water/floating rice
 * Rainfed lowland rice

+Geographic data is encoded in the WGS 84 coordinate reference system.
+Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format